Publius Claudius Pulcher (consul 249 BC)

-Publius Claudius Pulcher (died 249 BC/246 BC) was a Roman politician.
+Publius Claudius Pulcher (died 249 BC or 246 BC) was a Roman politician.

 Family

-Son of Appius Claudius Caecus, Publius was the first of the Claudii to be given the cognomen "Pulcher" ("handsome").
+Pulcher was the son of Appius Claudius Caecus.
+He was the first of the Claudii to be given the cognomen "Pulcher" ("handsome").
 He was also the father of Appius Claudius Pulcher, consul in 212 BC.

+After losing the Battle of Drepana, his sister Claudia was prosecuted for insulting the plebs.
+Whilst travelling through the streets of Rome, the path that her carriage was taking had been blocked by a crowd.
+She was then heard to have wished her brother would lose another battle and drown some more of the poorer citizens.